lemonsevens/lemonsevens-gruntworks/product/SEEDWORKS/SEEDWORKS_PLAYBOOK.md

 - **Guarantee / Risk Reversal:**
   - 100% satisfaction guarantee on onboarding and initial optimization
-  - Verified improvements in local visibility within first 90 days or we continue working for free until achieved
+  - Achievement of initial 'Performance Milestone' (e.g., Map Pack visibility for core terms in primary zone) within 90 days, or we continue optimization FOC until achieved.
   - Committed to measurable improvements in ranking positions in 3-month assessment
   - Straightforward cancellation if we fail to deliver as promised